patheros/PathSetManuals/modules/GlassPane.md

 **Odds** - Controls how the Random mode works for all nodes.
 When `Evenly` is selected each output is equally likely to occur.
 When `Weighted` the outputs of a node are more likely on the left.
 So odds are CV Knob > Output A > Output B > Output C.

 **Ratchet Speed** - Controls how fast the Ratchet mode plays.
 When set to `Whole Notes` the Ratchet speed is equal to the clock. `Half Notes` plays twice per clock etc. `Dynamic` plays a variable amount depending on how many outputs on a given node are connected.

+**Low Performance Mode** - Enables low performance mode.
+In low performance mode, each node only checks for a trigger when the clock goes high.

+**+Pane Expander** - Add +Pane expander on either side of Glass Pane.
+You can chain multiple expanders together.
+Each expander gets its own context menu settings.

 ## Features